-The biggest threat to your roof this winter is by far ice dams.
-If you’re looking for ice dam removal in Tulsa, Broken Arrow, Jenks or Bixby Turner Roofing is here to help.
-But first we have a few things we think you should know about ice dams.
+One of the biggest threats to your roof during the winter is ice dams.
+If you’re looking for ice dam removal in Tulsa, Broken Arrow, Jenks or Bixby, Turner Roofing is here to help.
+First, we have a few things we think you should know about ice dams.

 The short answer is heat.
-Basically what happens is that snow falls and collects on your roof.
-The heat from inside the house melts the snow and the water slides down the pitch of the house towards the gutters.
-The melted water pools near the roof edge and refreezes into ice causing the gutters to dam up.
-Hence the name, ice dams.
+First, snow falls and collects on your roof.
+Then, the heat from inside the house melts the snow and the water slides down the pitch of the house towards the gutters.
+Lastly, the melted water pools near the roof edge and refreezes into ice causing the gutters to dam up.
+Hence the name: ice dams.

-For starters it can make your roof leak.
-Water gets in the cracks of the exterior of the roof and works its way inside.
+For starters, ice dams can make your roof leak.
+Water gets in the cracks of the roof’s exterior and works its way inside.
 Sometimes this can cause very subtle leaking, while other times, it can cause grab-the-pots-and-pans type of water leaking.
-Either way, it can cause water damage which can lead to mold and mildew…among other things.
-Have we mentioned how important your roof is?
+Either way, it can cause water damage which can lead to mold and mildew.

-We think you should call us.
+We think you should contact us.
 But don’t take our word for it; last year The Boston Globe wrote an article when the Northeast got hit with a big snow and ice storm.
-It included a handy little illustration from FEMA that visually showed how ice dams form, how they can be prevented and how to gauge the snow load (in weight terms) that might be sitting on top of your roof.
+It included an illustration from FEMA that shows how ice dams form, how they can be prevented and how to gauge the snow load (in weight terms) that might be sitting on top of your roof.

-We’ve been an Oklahoma roofer for 50 years.
-In that time we’ve seen and heard of a lot of crazy things happening with people and their roof.
+We’ve been an Oklahoma roofer for 50+ years.
+In that time, we’ve seen and heard of a lot of crazy things happening with people and their roof.
 This is especially true when people try to tackle a roof project on their own.
-As the Boston Globe article pointed out, a few cases of house fires even occurred when people attempted to remove the ice dams themselves.
+As the Boston Globe article states, a few cases of house fires even occurred when people attempted to remove the ice dams themselves.
 Yikes.
-That doesn’t mean it can’t be done, we’re just saying it can be very dangerous.
-Hiring a professional roofer like Turner really is safer and more cost effective in the long term.
+That doesn’t mean it can’t be done, however, it can be very dangerous.
+Hiring a professional roofer like Turner Roofing is safer and more cost effective in the long term.